bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

     volume: '76'
 ...

-# Everything Pandoc Markdown can do
+# Everything pandoc Markdown can do

-Pandoc Markdown is [well documented], but the thing I'm missing in the manual is seeing the HTML result---so here are all the things Pandoc Markdown can do (when producing HTML) and what they look like when rendered!
+Pandoc Markdown is [well documented], but the thing I'm missing in the manual is seeing the HTML result---so here are all the things pandoc Markdown can do (when producing HTML) and what they look like when rendered!

-I'll cover all the Pandoc extensions.
+I'll cover all the pandoc extensions.

 All titles link to the corresponding manual section; examples with Markdown input and rendered HTML output are between horizontal rules.